 Healthiest way to prepare tea

 Similar to coffee, reducing the amount of sugar and low-fat or artificial creamers in your tea is important.
 Regarding antioxidants, some researchers says that brewing your tea in hot (but not too hot) water will increase the amount of antioxidants.
 Researchers found that when compared to cooler infusions, which ranged from 20 to 100 degrees Fahrenheit, brewing your tea in hot water can increase the amount of antioxidants in your drink up to 9.5 times!
+If you want to learn more about what temperature of water to use to brew your tea, check this out!
+(6)

 You can also make your tea healthier by adding things like goji berries, lemon juice, ginger, and turmeric.
 This “wellth drink” recipe takes advantage of some healthy additions to tea for a super healthy infusion.